Foldable smartphone

-A foldable smartphone (also known as a foldable phone or simply foldable) is a smartphone with a folding form factor.
-It is a modern flip phone.
-Some variants of the concept use multiple touchscreen panels on a hinge, while other designs utilise a flexible display.
-Concepts of such devices date back as early as Nokia's "Morph" concept in 2008, and a concept presented by Samsung Electronics in 2013 (as part of a larger set of concepts utilizing flexible OLED displays), while the first commercially available folding smartphones with OLED displays began to emerge in November 2018.
+A foldable smartphone (also called a foldable phone or simply foldable) is a smartphone with a folding form factor.
+While folding designs have been used previously in clamshell or "flip phone" models, the term "foldable" now generally refers to a newer style featuring flexible displays.
+Some variants of the concept instead use multiple touchscreen panels connected by a hinge.
+Concepts for such devices date back as early as Nokia's "Morph" concept in 2008 and a concept presented by Samsung Electronics in 2013, which was part of a broader set of ideas using flexible OLED displays.

-Some devices may fold out on a vertical axis to into a wider, tablet-like form, but are still usable in a smaller, folded state; the display may either wrap around to the back of the device when folded (as with the Royole FlexPai and Huawei Mate X), or use a booklet-like design where the larger, folded screen is located on the interior, and a screen on its "cover" allows the user to interact with the device without opening it (such as the Samsung Galaxy Fold series).
-Horizontally-folding smartphones have also been produced, typically using a clamshell form factor.
+The first commercially available folding smartphones with OLED displays began to appear in 2018.
+Some devices fold on a vertical axis into a wider, tablet-like form while remaining usable in a smaller, folded state.
+The display may either wrap around to the back of the device when folded, as seen with the Royole FlexPai and Huawei Mate X, or use a booklet-style design, where the larger, folded screen is located inside and a smaller screen on the cover allows interaction without opening the device, as with the Samsung Galaxy Fold series.
+Horizontally folding smartphones have also been produced, typically using a clamshell form factor.

-The first generation of commercially released foldable smartphones faced concerns over their durability, as well as their high prices.
+The first generation of commercially released foldable smartphones faced concerns over durability and their high prices, and they are largely regarded as a gimmick.
+In 2023, only around 1% of worldwide smartphone ownership were foldable smartphones.